 - c.
 Sales Price.
-All units must be sold for an amount that is not any lower than the appraised value of the unit. - d.
+All units must be sold for an amount that is not any lower than the appraised value of the unit or the sales price limit as determined by HUD, whichever is lower. - d.
 Sales Price Limits.
 The sales price limit for homeownership programs are the Property Value Limits.
 Current limits are available at https://thda.org/business-partners/home. - e.
 Underwriting.
-Front and back end ratios may not exceed twenty-nine (29%) and forty-one percent (41%), respectively.
-Lower ratios are encouraged. - f.
+Front and back end ratios may not exceed thirty-three (33%) and forty-three percent (43%), respectively.
+Lower ratios are encouraged where possible. - f.
 Permanent Financing.
 THDA expects the use of THDA mortgage loans whenever suitable.
 Other financing may be used if it is comparable to a THDA mortgage loan.
 Permanent financing is considered comparable if the interest rate does not exceed the prevailing THDA Great Choice interest rate by more than one percentage point and when it is demonstrated that the homebuyer represents a commensurate underwriting risk to the lender.
 All loans must have a fixed interest rate fully amortizing over the 30-year term of the loan.
 There can be no pre-payment penalty for early payoffs. - g.
 Homebuyer Contribution.
 The homebuyer must make a contribution from their own funds equal to one percent (1%) of the purchase price of the property. - h.
 Homebuyer Education.
 All homebuyers must complete a homebuyer education program from a THDA-qualified homebuyer education provider prior to purchase. - i.
 Neighborhood Market Conditions.
 Applicants proposing homeownership projects must document that neighborhood market conditions demonstrate a need for the project and must complete a market study. - j.
 Deadline for Sale.
 Units must be sold to an eligible homebuyer within nine (9) months of the issuance of a Certificate of Occupancy.
 If a unit is not sold within that period, the unit must be converted to rental housing for the appropriate rental affordability period or the HOME funds must be repaid by the Grant Recipient to THDA.
 A lease-purchase program may be permitted if the Grant Recipient can demonstrate that the Grant Recipient operates an existing, active lease purchase program.

 - 2. CHDO Operating Expenses, Developer's Fees and CHDO Proceeds. - a.
-CHDO Operating Expenses. - (1) Operating expenses are separate from project funds. - (2) As long as a Grant Recipient does not have an existing operating assistance grant award from THDA where less than 75% of the total operating assistance grant award has been expended as of September 30, 2023, then the Grant Recipient may request an amount up to 7% of the funds awarded for the acquisition and rehabilitation or new construction of housing for sale to low- and moderate-income homebuyers as CHDO operating expenses to help with the operating costs the organization. - b.
+CHDO Operating Expenses. - (1) Operating expenses are separate from project funds. - (2) As long as a Grant Recipient does not have an existing operating assistance grant award from THDA where less than 75% of the total operating assistance grant award has been expended as of February 29, 2024, then the Grant Recipient may request an amount up to 7% of the funds awarded for the acquisition and rehabilitation or new construction of housing for sale to low- and moderate-income homebuyers as CHDO operating expenses to help with the operating costs the organization. - b.
 Developer's Fees.
 A Grant Recipient may also request an 8% developer's fee if the Grant Recipient is acting as a developer of housing.
 The developer's fee is 8% of the HOME funds used to construct or acquire and rehabilitate the unit.
 The developer's fee is a project soft cost and counts against the maximum per unit subsidy limit applicable to a project. - c.
 CHDO Proceeds. - (1) CHDO proceeds are the HOME funds returned to a Grant Recipient upon the sale of a unit to a homebuyer.
-Grant Recipients must use CHDO Proceeds to develop more housing for homeownership. - (2) A Grant Recipient may use 15% of the CHDO Proceeds for operating expenses, divided as follows: Maximum of 7% for administration and Maximum of 8% for developer's fees.
-Once the CHDO Proceeds are used a second time to develop more housing for homeownership, the HOME restrictions on the use of proceeds are eliminated. - (3) The prior 25% cap on the amount of CHDO Proceeds that can be used for operating or administrative expenses has been eliminated.
-This policy applies retroactively to current, active CHDO grants. - 3.
-Project Soft Costs.
+Grant Recipients must use CHDO Proceeds to develop more housing for homeownership.
+Once the CHDO Proceeds are used a second time to develop more housing for homeownership, the HOME restrictions on the use of proceeds are eliminated. - (2) A Grant Recipient may use 15% of the CHDO Proceeds for operating expenses. - 3.
+Other Project Soft Costs.